Coordination layer

 A full reading path for the doctrine, structure, applications, and implementation logic behind the system.

-Built for complex operational environments, institutional review, and leadership judgment.
+Built for complex operational environments, leadership judgment, and operational clarity.

 Executive brief

-A mission-routing architecture for distributed operations
+A mission-routing model for distributed operations

-Control point: explicit ownership at every handoff
+Control point: explicit ownership at every RUISA Automated Handover

 Operational scope: internal movement, external coordination, continuity, and completion discipline